esyede/rakit/packages/docs/data/hooks.md

 $responses = Hook::fire('loaded');
 ```

-Note that we store the result of the `fire()` method in the `$responses` variable.
-Because the `fire()` method will return an array containing responses from all listeners of the event.

-Sometimes you want to fire an event, but only want to get the first response.
-Here's how:
+`fire()` returns an array holding the response of every listener.
+For the first one only:

 #### Firing an event and getting only the first response: